Euclid. Populating a dark universe with galaxies using SciPIC

 \section{Summary and conclusions}

-The high-quality data expected for the next generation of galaxy surveys demand high-fidelity mocks to be used in testing the observation and analysis strategies that will be applied.
+The unprecedented depth and volume of stage~IV galaxy surveys demand highly accurate simulations to validate observational and analysis strategies.
+This requires simulating volumes with box sides larger than $1 \, h^{-1}\,\mathrm{Gpc}$ and achieving sufficient mass resolution to resolve the host haloes of the faintest detectable galaxies.
+Generating these mocks therefore presents a massive computational challenge, as it requires populating hundreds of millions of haloes with billions of galaxies, each characterised by hundreds of distinct physical properties.
 The \texttt{SciPIC} pipeline is designed to generate galaxy mock catalogues that simultaneously reproduce the observed number density and clustering across multiple galaxy populations.
 The produced galaxy mocks enables diverse analyses, forecasting studies, and fully end-to-end processing analogous to that applied to real observational data.
-Aiming to improve the clustering predictions of \texttt{SciPIC} galaxy mocks, we present in this work a calibration pipeline, \texttt{SciPICal}, to derive the parameters required to populate halo catalogues and generate FS2-like mocks.
+Aiming to improve the clustering predictions of \texttt{SciPIC} galaxy mocks, we present in this work a calibration pipeline, \texttt{SciPICal}, to derive the parameters required for populating halo catalogues and generating FS2-like mocks.
 This pipeline constitutes a crucial component of the mock generation process, as the parameters optimised during the calibration are those that most substantially determine the characteristics of the resulting galaxy clustering.
 The calibration pipeline is also inherently challenging, owing to both the complexity of the procedure in which the galaxy properties are assigned and the substantial data volume that needs to be handled.